 Why David Chariandy loves editing

 David Chariandy's Brother takes us inside the lives of the mixed heritage sons of Trinidadian immigrants.
 Rooted in Chariandy's own experience growing up as a person of colour in the Toronto suburb of Scarborough, the novel is a meditation on discrimination, agency, grief and the power of human relationships.
-Brother won the 2017 Rogers Writers' Trust Fiction Prize and is currently on the longlist for Canada Reads 2018.
+Brother won the 2017 Rogers Writers' Trust Fiction Prize.

 1. Shani Mootoo asks, "What was the best surprise you had in the process of writing your latest published book?"